wilsonianb/ilp-spsp-pull-payment-server/README.md

 POST /
 ```

-Create a pull payment token.
+Requires authentication.
+Creates a pull payment token.

 #### Request

 - `amount` -  Amoount to be pulled each interval.
 - `maximum` - Total of pull payments that can be made.
+- `interval` - Number of days that the enpoint can not be pulled from.
+- `name` - (Optional) Name of the entity pulling from this endpoint.
 - `webhook` - (Optional) Webhook to `POST` to after the invoice is fully paid.
 See [Webhooks](#webhooks)

 #### Response